semanticarts/gist/docs/Contributing.md

 Implementation
 -----

+Note: The following instructions reference two git branches: the working branch, which is the one you create for your development work, and the main development branch, which is the branch that your working branch is cut from and will be merged back into.
+In the majority of cases the latter is the default "develop" branch, but there are instances, described below, where it is not, so the term "main development branch" is used instead.

-### Development Branch
+### Working Branch

-- The first step is to create a new branch from the develop branch for your work: e.g., `feature/document_submission_guidelines`.
-This branch will not be preserved after the work is merged into develop, so the name of the branch does not have to be particularly specific or detailed.
+- The first step is to create a new working branch from the main development branch for your work: e.g., `feature/document_submission_guidelines` or `bugfix/fix_typo_in_Address_definition`.
+This branch will not be preserved after the work is merged into the main branch, so tits name does not have to be particularly specific or detailed.
-- For a large project implemented by more than one person, all developers would work on this same branch.
-This applies whether the contributions of different developers are concurrent or sequential.
+- For a large project implemented by more than one person, a main development branch is cut from develop, and each developer then cuts a working branch off of this main branch.
+This is the case where merges will be between the working branches and the main development branch, rather than directly to "develop".
+Once all sub-branches have been merged into this main development branch, a PR will be created to merge the main branch back to develop.
+  - Another scenario is that all developers work from a single working branch cut from develop.
+This is not the preferred approach because it makes coordination and tracking more difficult.

 ### Style Guide

 - Ontologists should consult the emerging [_gist Style Guide_](gistStyleGuide.md) during implementation.
 - The serializer tool must be run before each commit in order to standardize formatting and eliminate noise in git diffs.
 See [_gist Style Guide_](gistStyleGuide.md) for details.

-### Commits
+### Commits, Pushes, and Merges

 - If you are working on a project that will require more than one commit, you should commit to your branch regularly to create logical checkpoints that can be restored if necessary.
+Each commit should be atomic for ease of rollback or reversion.
+Ideally, you finish working on one sub-task and commit it before taking up another.
 - However, it is possible to go overboard and commit every little change independently.
 This creates clutter in the repository history.
-- This is especially important if working on a project with others, to reduce the likelihood of conflicts.
-- However, each commit should be atomic for ease of rollback or reversion.
-Finish working on one sub-task and commit it before taking up another.
-- As you work, it is _essential_ that you merge regularly from develop back into your branch.
-This ensures that, when it comes time to merge your work into develop, you will have resolved any merge conflicts with a minimum of difficulty.
+- As you work, it is _essential_ that you merge regularly from the main development branch back into your working branch.
+This ensures that, when it comes time to merge your work into the main branch, you will have resolved any merge conflicts with a minimum of difficulty.
+Note that your PR cannot be merged to the main branch until all merge conflicts are resolved.
+- If you are working with other developers on the same working branch, you should, along the same lines, push your changes to that branch and pull theirs regularly to reduce the likelihood of conflicts.
+(However, the more likely scenario is that each developer will have his/her own sub-branch, as described above in [Working Branch](#working-branch).)
 - The commit message should be clear enough so that someone can get a basic understanding of the commit without looking at the actual changes in the files.
   - Examples:
     - YES: "Fix typo in definition of gist:Address."
     - NO: "Fix typo."

-### Pushes

-- If you are working on a large project with other developers, you must publish your branch and keep it up-to-date with regular commits and pushes to the remote.
-- Even for solitary projects, publishing your branch and pushing regularly are useful for safeguarding your work on the remote server in case of local failure.

 Pull Requests
 -----

 ### Creating the Pull Request (PR)

-- Once your work is ready to be merged into the develop branch, you will create a pull request (PR).
+- Once your work is ready to be merged into the main development branch, you will create a pull request (PR).
-- Before submitting the PR, you should ensure that you have run the serializer and pulled from develop into your working branch, as above for implementation.
+- Before submitting the PR, you should ensure that you have run the serializer and merged from the main development branch into your working branch, as above [during implementation](#commits-pushes-and-merges).
-- Submit the PR to develop (the default branch) and assign it to the release project.
+- Submit the PR to the main development branch.
+- If the issue addressed by the PR is slated for a particular release, assign the PR to the same release project, using the Project labels on the right sidebar, in order to facilitate release management.
-- Assign one or more reviewers, as specified below.
+- Assign one or more reviewers, as specified [below](#assigning-reviewers).
 - You should _not_ delete your working branch, either locally or on the remote, at this point.
 If reviewers request changes to the PR, these should be made on the same branch for automatic updating of the PR.

 ### Contents of the PR